bytecodealliance/jco/README.md

 * `noNodejsCompat?: bool` - disables Node.js compatible output
 * `tlaCompat?: bool` - enable compat in JS runtimes without TLA support
 * `base64Cutoff?: number` - size in bytes, under which Wasm modules get inlined as base64.
-* `asm?: bool` - use asm.js instead of core WebAssembly for execution.
+* `js?: bool` - convert Wasm into JS instead for execution compatibility in JS environments without Wasm support.
 * `minify?: bool` - minify the output JS.
 * `optimize?: bool` - optimize the component with Binaryen wasm-opt first.
 * `optArgs?: string[]` - if using optimize, custom optimization options (defaults to best optimization, but this is very slow)